lcurtis0/Personal-Editor/README.md

 This files are created to complete the Module 19 challenge-19

-I want to have an app Whaere I can edit code and then download into a file
+The goal of this app is code using a browser and insatll a file once I'm done.
+It can also save what I previously typed.

 This is so that users can quickly edit code without using IDE